-Is the restorer/conservator a member of any organisations?
-We are members of the Design and Craft Council, the Institute of Conservator and Restorers in Ireland and we are listed on the Irish Georgian Society traditional skills registry.
-These organisations have strict guidelines regarding conservation restoration and quality of work ,they only allow craftspeople to join after they provide their qualifications and prove the consistent quality of their work.
-These organisations are inexpensive to join and the requirements are simple and straight forward for a reputable company.
+Question the following ..
+Firstly and most importantly are they recognised members of any organisations, we are members of the Design and Craft Council, the Institute of Conservator and Restorers in Ireland and we are they listed on the Irish Georgian Society traditional skills registry.
+These organisations have strict guidelines regarding conservation restoration and quality of work ,they only allowing certain craftspeople to join after proving their qualifications and the consistent quality of their work.
+They are inexpensive to join and if the quality of work is up to spec the requirements are simple and straight forward.
 This question will tell you allot about a conservator/ restorers back ground training and current works.

-Are they a registered company trading as a furniture restoration conservation company?
-There is a huge difference between a finishing company and a conservation company.
-The conservation company will treat the piece in its entirety however the finishing company may only quote you for a coat of polish .
+Are they are a registered company: trading as a furniture restoration conservation company. there is a huge difference between a finishing company and a conservation company. the conservation company will treat the piece in its entirety however the finishing company may only quote you for a coat of polish .

-Are they qualified?
-Ensure the person working on your piece has received correct training.
-From a recognised third level collage or served an internship with a reputable restorer/conservator.
+Are they are qualified. this is very straight forward, ensure the person working on your piece has received correct training.
+From a recognised third level collage.

-Workshop Address.
-Question the location of the workshop and check its address is listed on the websites, golden pages etc. We have seen pieces leave the country to receive works from a company advertising as Irish based.
+Location of workshop question the location of the workshop and check its address is listed on the website golden pages etc.

-A reputable restoration/conservation company will have a number of pieces moving in and out of their workshop that they may be able show you in person.
-Calling to a live workshop for a visit may not be possible, but still nothing beats meeting the restorer and meeting his/her work as well.
-All restoration companies will have a large record of previous work.
-We have over 300 pieces in our online portfolio.
+A reputable restoration conservation company will have a number of pieces moving in and out of their workshop that they can show you in person.
+Calling to a live workshop for a visit may not be possible but still nothing beats meeting the restorer and meeting his/her work as well.
+All restoration companies will have a large record of previous work. we have over 300 pieces in our online portfolio.
 When reviewing galleries watch out for dismantled before photos making the piece look worse than it is.